Caulfield, Victoria

 Caulfield is a suburb in Melbourne, Victoria, Australia, 10 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
 Caulfield recorded a population of 5,748 at the 2021 census.

 It is bounded by Kooyong Road in the west, Glen Eira Road in the north, Glen Huntly Road in the south and Booran Road in the east.

 Major landmarks in the suburb of Caulfield include the Glenhuntly tram depot and Caulfield Hospital.

 History

 Toponymy

 The origin of the name of Caulfield is not known for certain, but the name seemed to be linked with Baron Caulfield of Ireland, perhaps through John Caulfield, a pioneer of the colony.
 The name Caulfield was in use by 1853, and the early maps always place it somewhere around the racecourse.

 Pre-European history

 The local Yalukit people were coastal and dependent on seafoods, so few Aboriginal relics have been found in Caulfield.
-Nevertheless, some contact did occur in the area between Aborigines and British settlers.
+Nevertheless, some contact did occur in the area between Aboriginals and British settlers.
 Murrum Murrumbean was a local native from whom the placename Murrumbeena derives.
-Frederick Chapman (later Justice of the New Zealand Supreme Court) was able to recollect a corroboree which took place in Hotham Street, involving hundreds of Gippsland Aborigines.
+Frederick Chapman (later Justice of the New Zealand Supreme Court) was able to recollect a corroboree which took place in Hotham Street, involving hundreds of Gippsland Aboriginals.